CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_progbasics.md

 ### Data structures

 #### What is the purpose of a list (array in some programming languages) data structure?
 Name some methods of it!

+Python offers a range of compound data types often referred to as sequences.
+List is one of the most frequently used and very versatile data types used in Python.

+METHODS:
+List index, negative indexing, slicing - range of elements separated by a colon (:), adding elements - one element: append(), several elements: to the end of the list: extend(),

+to insert multiple elements into the list: insert(), delete or remove elements - del() - even can delete one or more elements (referring to them by their index),

+remove() - , clear() - empties the whole list, pop() - removes the last item if the index is not provided List methods:
+List comprehension - a method to create a new list: e.g pow2 = [2**x for x in range(10)]

 #### What is the difference between a list/array and a set?

+List: a collection which is ordered and changeable.
+Allows duplicate members.
+Array: a variable, which can hold more than one value at a time
+Set: sequence of unique items (they cannot have duplicates), ordering of the elements is arbitrary

 #### What is the purpose and methods of a dictionary/map data structure?

+DICTIONARY: in a ~ an item has a key and a corresponding value that is expressed as a pair(key: value) in curly brackets({}).

+While the values can be of any data type and can repeat, keys must be of immutable types (string, number or tuple with immutable elements) and must be unique.

+Method to query information in the dictionary:

+Method to create new dictionary:

 ### Algorithms

 #### Fibonacci sequences.
 Write a method (or pseudo code), that generates the Fibonacci sequences.

+def recur_fibo(n):

+​    if n <= 1:

+​        return n

+​    else:

+​        return(recur_fibo(n-1) + recur_fibo(n-2))

 #### How do you find a max value in a list/array if you can’t use any built-in functions?
 #### How do you find the average of values in a list/array if you can’t use any built-in functions?
 #### What do we call an *in-place* sort?